Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 The entire area surrounding the two bridges is a dense woodland ripe for activity, including swimming in the shallows of Auglaize Creek or using the primitive camping sites found ashore.

-Ready to plan your trip, grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!
+Ready to plan your trip?
+Grab my FREE Vacation Planner to help you plan it in the time it takes to watch your favorite TV show!

 If you would like to donate to Passports and Grub click here!